Blynk-Technologies/Blynk-NCP-Example-Arduino/README.md

 # Blynk.NCP

-Blynk.NCP is a solution that off-loads network connectivity to a Network Co-Processor (NCP) in a dual-Microcontroller Unit (MCU) setup, with the application/business logic residing on the primary MCU.
+Blynk.NCP is a solution that off-loads network connectivity to a **Network Co-Processor (NCP)** in a [dual-Microcontroller Unit (MCU)](https://docs.google.com/presentation/d/1aP2sQWB0J9EWj8Y1h5qeyfm2aFwaNSUKnCE-k7zxVnk/present) setup, with the application/business logic residing on the **Primary MCU**.
 It's particularly useful for IoT projects that have specific requirements for the primary MCU or when using Blynk for retrofitting existing products.

-Below you will find an example of Blynk used in a [dual-MCU configuration](https://docs.google.com/presentation/d/1aP2sQWB0J9EWj8Y1h5qeyfm2aFwaNSUKnCE-k7zxVnk/present) where:
-- Application/business logic resides on the **Primary MCU**
-- Connectivity is completely off-loaded to the **Network Co-Processor (NCP)**

 ## When to use Blynk.NCP?